 - violations of California Penal Code Section 396 (taking advantage of the public during emergencies like earthquakes or fires).6

-If an applicant received a substantially related conviction within seven years from the date of applying for a license, the person may still receive a license if he/she can present evidence of rehabilitation.7
+If an applicant received a substantially related conviction within seven years from the date of applying for a license, the person may still receive a license if they can present evidence of rehabilitation.7

-The Registrar will consider a number of factors in determining whether a contractor or applicant has been rehabilitated from his or her crime, including the time that has elapsed since the conviction.8
+The Registrar will consider a number of factors in determining whether a contractor or applicant has been rehabilitated from their crime, including the time that has elapsed since the conviction.8

-With regards to felony convictions occurring within seven years of an application, an applicant may be considered rehabilitated so long as there has not been any additional criminal activity.9
+With regards to felony convictions occurring within seven years of an application, the CSLB may consider an applicant rehabilitated so long as there has not been any additional criminal activity.9

 With regards to substantially related misdemeanor convictions, an applicant may be considered rehabilitated so long as there has not been any additional criminal activity within 3 years from: